pendo-io/pendo-mobile-sdk/README.md

 ## React Native

 ### 1. Adding Pendo dependency
+#### Requirements:
+We support codeless solution for _react-native 0.6 and above and react-navigation 5 and above_ Please note in order for the codeless solution to work all the elements *MUST be wrapped in react-native ui components*<br>
+As any other anlytics tool we are dependent on react-navigation [screen change callbacks](https://reactnavigation.org/docs/screen-tracking/)

 In the root folder of your react app run the folowing:
 ```
 npm i rn-pendo-sdk